 - Black Bullet;

 Finally, let's leave a list of famous loli characters.
-It is worth remembering that what defines the character being a loli, is not only his age or childish appearance but also the clothes they are wearing.
-Many end up meeting characters but have no idea that the outfit they are wearing is part of the lolita style.
+It is worth remembering that what defines a character to be a loli is not only her age or childlike appearance but also the clothes she is wearing.
+Many end up meeting characters but have no idea that the clothes they are wearing are part of the lolita style.

 - Suzu Hagimura (Seitokai Yakuindomo);